-More than 10,000 deaths — about a third of all crash fatalities — occurred in speed-related crashes in 2012.
+Nearly 10,000 deaths — 29 percent of all crash fatalities — occurred in speed-related crashes in 2013.
 High speeds make a crash more likely because it takes longer to stop or slow down.
 They also make collisions more deadly because crash energy increases exponentially as speeds go up.

 Raising speed limits leads to more deaths.
 People often drive faster than the speed limit, and if the limit is raised they will go faster still.
 Research shows that when speed limits are raised, speeds go up, as do fatal crashes.